pre-eth/adam/README.md

 (Which can also be considered a TL;DR for the whole algorithm in case you don't want to keep reading.)

+A set of 8 initial addends are set to the Golden Ratio (GR), per Bob's original implementation.
+They are also inserted twice like above and distributed across the top and bottom half.

+The initial configuration of the buffer looks like this:

 ## II.
 DIFFUSE

+First, we permute the IV's and GR values 4x each with the same mixing logic from ISAAC64.
+4 rounds were chosen because that's the same amount of initial permutation Bob used.

-A set of 8 initial addends are set to the Golden Ratio, per Bob's original implementation.
-Once they've been permuted themselves, this set of numbers is summed with the `fruit` buffer, with an additional permutation applied to them every 512 bits.
-These SIMD registers that store the results are written back in reverse order.
+Once they've been permuted themselves, SIMD registers are used to sum different groups of contiguous bits, with an additional permutation applied to the IV and GR locations every iteration.
+These SIMD registers that store the results are written back to the `frt` buffer in reverse order.

-Alternating segments per column are swapped from the top and bottom halves of the buffer.
+Alternating segments per column are swapped from the top and bottom halves of the buffer like so:

 ## III.
-AUGMENT

-This phase has 2 stages: **undulation** and **assimilation**.
-You can remember them with the handy acronym [**USA!**](https://media.tenor.com/gH-6XZCn-5EAAAAC/homer-simpson-usa-homer.gif)

-### UNDULATION

-Suppose we roughly approximate the motion of a square wave and apply it to the buffer in the form of a compression permutation.

-This means that order must be changed and a certain subset of bits need to be selected.

-So to satisfy these criteria, we'll do 2 things:

-1. Simulate a waveform `W` with amplitude `A:=8` and wavelength `L:=1` by shifting `N` bits from the elements that form the peaks and troughs of `W`, where `1<=N<=8`
-2. Repeat the swap from the previous phase

-### ASSIMILATION
+ASSIMILATE

+This phase begins by applying a compression permutation.
+More rigorously, this means that a certain subset of bits are selected AND order is changed.
+So bitwise manipulation is used for the first requirement and then results are written back in reverse order like before for the second requirement:

+The right shift parameter can be configured programmatically or on the command line.

-The permutation logic of ISAAC64 is extended to 16 integers at a time, and used to thoroughly blend the top and bottom halves.
-We now have a rudimentary buffer of 256 64-bit randomly generated integers, but we have some work left before we can use them.
+Then, the permutation logic of ISAAC64 is extended to 16 integers at a time, and used to thoroughly blend the top and bottom halves.
+We now have a rudimentary buffer of 256 64-bit randomly generated integers, but we have some work left before we can use them:

 ## IV.
 MANGLE